Garshers/Raster-Graphics/README.md

 * **processImagePNGGIF()**: Converts images to PNG and GIF formats, compares file sizes, and calculates PSNR.
 * **processImageJPEGJPEG2000()**: Compresses images using JPG and JPEG2000 algorithms with different compression levels, compares file sizes, and calculates PSNR.
+* **generateJPEGJPEG2000Statistics()**: Generates detailed statistics for JPEG and JPEG2000 compression, including file sizes, PSNR, and SSIM, for a range of quality levels and compression ratios.
+It also generates plots to visualize the relationship between file size and image quality metrics.
 * **imageProcessor()**: Allows the user to select the function to execute.

 ## How to Use